 Instructions

-- Pour the dry ingredients into the bowl of wet and mix until there are no floury bits, without over mixing.
-Let the batter rest for 10 minutes, it will thicken slightly, and then give it a quick stir before dividing between your muffin cups.
+- Whisk the dry ingredients in another bowl and add that to the wet bowl.
+Stir until no floury bits remain, without overmixing.
+Let the batter rest for 10 minutes, it will thicken slightly, and then give it a quick stir before dividing it between your 12 muffin cups.

-- Distribute the batter between your 12 muffin cups and bake for 18-22 minutes, or until a toothpick inserted in the center comes out clean.
-Allow muffins to cool for 10 minutes in the pan, before removing them and cooling on a wire rack.
+- Bake for 18-22 minutes, or until a toothpick inserted in the center comes out clean and dry.
+Let the muffins cool for at least 10 minutes in the pan, and then transfer them to a wire rack to continue cooling.

 Notes